 - ADA Accommodations are available for testing.
-Contact the ACC Office of Disabilities for more information prior to testing.
+Contact the ACC Student Accessibility Services for more information prior to testing.
 Click here for Dual Enrollment ADA Accommodations.
 Students may also test on their high school campus if it is a TSI testing sight.
 Visit the high school webpage or your high school counselor for details.

 - All students must take the TSI exam unless they qualify for a waiver or exemption.